 The best Payment Gateway is one that doesn’t charge miscellaneous fees like this that serve solely as a profit stream.
 While it may seem small, a $20 fee every month certainly adds up over months and years of partnership.
 Furthermore, cheap gimmicks like this could indicate other unsavory billing behavior.

-If you can believe it, contracts aren’t a given either.
 Some providers, like PayJunction, don’t believe in tying customers down with a contract.
-With a provider that lacks a contract (and this applies to all payment providers), you can rest assured that your service will be excellent.
+With a provider that offers a month-to-month contract (and this applies to all payment providers), you can rest assured that your service will be excellent.
 After all, they have to do right by you to earn your continued business.
 By remembering your rights as a partner to your providers, you can protect your business from restrictive measures that could cost you more in the long run than just picking the best Payment Gateway from the start.

 Do you have the best Payment Gateway for your business’s e-commerce transactions?
 How is that partnership going?
 What issues have you faced juggling multiple providers?
 We’d love to hear from you!